 Some of the Company's financial assets and financial liabilities are measured at fair value at the end of the reporting period.
 The following table gives information about how the fair values of these financial assets and financial liabilities are determined (in particular, the valuation techniques and inputs used):

-During the current year, the revenue from contracts with customer includes net revenue recognised for performance obligations fulfilled in the previous year of ' (199.39 crores) (March 31, 2023: ' 154.69 crores).
+Revenue from contracts with customer of current year does not have material amount towards performance obligations fulfilled in the previous year.
+During the previous year, the revenue from contracts with customer includes net revenue recognised for performance obligations fulfilled in the earlier years of ' (199.39 crores).

-The transaction price allocated to the remaining performance obligations (excluding non-moving orders) is ' 51,843.00 crores (31.03.2023: ' 45,847.00 crores), which will be recognised as revenue over the respective project durations.
+The transaction price allocated to the remaining performance obligations (excluding obligations towards operations and maintenance works beyond three years and non-moving orders) is ' 62,471.18 crores (March 31, 2024: ' 51,843.00 crores), which will be recognised as revenue over the respective project durations.
 Generally the project duration of contracts with customers is ranging 1 to 3 years.

-47 The Company has migrated to a new accounting software from legacy accounting software during the year.
-Both accounting software used for maintaining its books of account have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature in respect of the new accounting software is not enabled for certain changes made using access rights and/or the underlying SQL database.
-The Company has obtained relevant SOC reports from service organisation related to new accounting software and these reports do not highlight any other exception for the control objectives in scope of the reports.
+45 The accounting software used for maintaining its books of account have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature in respect of one of the accounting software is not enabled for certain changes made using access rights and/or the underlying SQL database.
+The Company has obtained relevant SOC reports from service organisation related to such accounting software and these reports do not highlight any other exception for the control objectives in scope of the reports.
 Further, there are no instance of audit trail feature being tampered with in respect of the accounting software.
+Additionally, the audit trail of prior year has been preserved by the Company as per the statutory requirements for record retention to the extent it was enabled and recorded in the respective years for one of the accounting software and in absence of specific mention of audit trail and its retention in the aforesaid SOC reports obtained for another accounting software, we are unable to assess whether the audit trail has been preserved as per the statutory requirements for record retention.

 b) The Company has not received any fund from any persons or entities, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-51 No charges are pending for registration with Registrar of Companies (ROC) beyond the statutory period except for certain cases where the company is yet to receive No Objection Certificate (NOC) from the lenders.
+50 No charges are pending for registration with Registrar of Companies (ROC) beyond the statutory period except for certain cases where the Company is yet to receive No Objection Certificate (NOC) from the lenders.

 |